Post Operative Instructions

 When in doubt, call 911 first!

 Unless otherwise directed by your surgeon, keep your bandage/dressing in place for 24 hours.
 After the first 24 hours you may remove the bandage.
-You may see steri-strips (butterfly tapes) directly over the incision, please leave these in place.
+You may see steri-strips (butterfly tapes) or surgical glue directly over the incision, please leave these in place.
 You can expect these steri-strips to loosen and separate after 2 weeks; when they become loose, you may remove them yourself.
 If your incision has any drainage please apply another dressing, on a daily basis, until your wound is dry.

 Cold pack/Heating pad use